 Talking to the mike, I could see images of the radio booths of my youth.
 I think that’s one reason why I have always been an advocate of and for radio.

 I’ve always been proud of the fact that I can sleep at will—anywhere, anytime.
-My friends who have problems with insomnia say it is a “gift.”
-Grace it is.
+My friends who have problems with insomnia say it is a gift.

 Sleep, or power nap, as corporate people prefer to call it—in the car between meetings, in receiving halls before meetings, in boardrooms during meetings—made me survive the rigors of the workplace.